 What is the Taxi Fare?

-The Council's Hackney Carriage Vehicle tariff of fares can be downloaded.
+The Council's Hackney Carriage Vehicle tariff of fares (PDF) can be downloaded.
 If you have any queries regarding any of the Council's fees please contact the licensing section using the details above.

 Private Hire Operator's Licence